Gleethos/neureka/src/main/java/neureka/backend/api/algorithms/README.md

 # The 'algorithms' package

-This package is the middle layer of the 3 tier calculus backend API architecture. <br>
+This package expands the middle layer of the 3 tier calculus backend API architecture by partially implementing the `Algorithm` interface. <br>
-Extending this layer is the most complicated of the three. <br> This is because such extensions / implementations can literally be **any procedure done to an `ExecutionCall` instance**, and the tensor arguments contained within this call. <br>
+Implementing the `Algorithm` layer is the most complicated of the three. <br> This is because such extensions / implementations can literally be **any procedure done to an `ExecutionCall` instance**, and the tensor arguments contained within this call. <br>
 Hence the package name "algorithms"! <br>

-Consequently, the core component of this layer is the <br>
+Consequently, this package contains some basic implementations for the `Algorithm` interface! <br>
-`Algorithm<FinalType>` interface! <br>

-However, when extending existing operations or creating new ones,   <br>
+When extending existing operations or creating new ones,   <br>
 this interface should almost never be implemented directly. <br>
 Instead there are 2 useful abstract classes which already <br>
 implement the component logic expected by the interface. <br>